 It follows from \cite{Epstein} and \cite{HoltReesJA2003} that hyperbolic groups are biautomatic with respect to the full language of geodesics.
 If, as in our situation, one requires unique representatives of group elements, a canonical choice is to then use short-lex normal forms instead.
 The following proposition shows that these normal forms are indeed well-behaved.

-\begin{proposition} Let $G$ be a torsion-free hyperbolic group with generating set $\Gam = \oi \Gam \sse G$, and let $\nf_\Gam : G \to \Gam^*$ be the associated short-lex normal forms.
-Then the following hold. \begin{bracketenumerate} \item The set of all normal forms $\nf_\Gam(G) \sse \Gam^*$ is a regular language. \item The normal forms $\nf_\Gam$ are admissible in the sense of \prref{def:expinfty}. \end{bracketenumerate} \end{proposition} \begin{proof} For the first item see, \cite{HoltReesJA2003}.
+\begin{prop} Let $G$ be a torsion-free hyperbolic group with generating set $\Gam = \oi \Gam \sse G$, and let $\nf_\Gam : G \to \Gam^*$ be the associated short-lex normal forms.
+Then the following hold. \begin{enumerate} \item The set of all normal forms $\nf_\Gam(G) \sse \Gam^*$ is a regular language. \item The normal forms $\nf_\Gam$ are admissible in the sense of \prref{def:expinfty}. \end{enumerate} \end{prop} \begin{proof} For the first item see, \cite{HoltReesJA2003}.
 For the second item, let $u,p,v \in G$ with $p \neq 1$.
 We need to show that $\exp(\nf_\Gam(up^* v)) = \infty$.
 To this extent, let us consider the set

 Clearly, $L \sse \Gam^\ast$ is a regular language.
 Moreover, by \prref{lem:hyper_ctrlzr} and biautomaticity, each of the words $\nf_\Gam(u) (\nf_\Gam(p))^n \nf_\Gam(v) \in L$ is a $(\lambda, \varepsilon)$-quasi-geodesic representative of $up^nv \in G$ for some constants $\lambda > 0$ and $\varepsilon > 0$ independent of $n$.
 Using a recent result by Carvalho and Silva \cite[Thm.~3.8]{CarvalhoSilvaJA2026}, this implies that the set of \emph{all} geodesic representatives of the $up^nv$,